josh-bird6/misc-projects/README.md

-# misc-projects
+# Miscellaneous projects
-Random projects that don't really fit anywhere else
+Random projects and pieces of work that don't really fit anywhere else.
+Comprises various analytical and visualisation techniques